Table of Contents:

 But what specific traits are responsible for sustaining this divergence?

-See this article on: The theory of natural selection, the ‘proof’ of bacteria and dogs evolving and Bible kinds are not species.
+See this article on the theory of natural selection, the ‘proof’ of bacteria and dogs evolving and Bible kinds are not species.

 Look at the Big Bang theory and other theories in trying to find the age of the universe.